nuriagaralon/L4_analysis_R/README.md

 If this assumption is not met, use the **Kruskal-Wallis** results.

 2. Equality of variances: the scale-location plot (left) must have randomly distributed points.
-    - Usually, it the blue line is roughly horizontal, the assumption is met.
+    - Usually, if the blue line is roughly horizontal, the assumption is met.
     - Sometimes, the blue line is not horizontal due to one or two outliers.
 In this case,
     - It is not met if, for example, we observe a pattern, such as a funnel or parabola.